Some Social Factors People Can Differ On

 This can be a very fluid trait too.
 Someone who's been cooped up at work all week may want to do something really wild on the weekend.
 Someone who's typically always up for doing something loud and reckless may want to take it easy if they've been hitting it a little too hard recently.

 This trait may partially be influenced by someone's inborn temperament.
 I've also found it can vary in people across their lives.
 Someone be more low key for several years, then get bored with that and start to gravitate to outings that are more raucous.
 Or conversely, someone may go nuts for a few years, then get tired of it and start to appreciate being more toned down.

 For this dimension, and the one of Preferring Being Around More People vs. Preferring Being Around Fewer People, I've noticed groups will naturally sort themselves on it.
 If you put 100 people together, say at school or a job, the ones who want to hang out in big groups and party will all tend to find each other.
 The ones who want to chill out and watch a movie on Saturday night with two other friends will do the same.

 Liking Fewer People vs. Liking Many People

 Those who are still on that side of the continuum, but not at the extreme end, are just relatively picky about who they hang around, and may be indifferent to a lot of the people they come across.
-That's not necessarily a negative trait either, as long as the person isn't a jerk about it.
+That's not necessarily a negative trait, as long as the'yre not a jerk about it.
 Some of us are choosier than others about the company we keep.

 Those on the other end of the scale tend to see the best in others and like everyone they meet.
-They may not want to be friends with all of them, but they have a positive attitude.
+They may not want to be friends with all of them, but they have an accepting attitude.